Yonatan235/Pursuit_RL/README.md

-Simulates and trains a reinforcement learning agent to chase a moving target under different observation/tracking strategies with the aim of catching the target (being within its catch radius).
+Simulates and trains a reinforcement learning (RL) agent to chase a moving target under different observation/tracking strategies with the aim of catching the target (being within its catch radius).
 Comparisons can be made to untrained/stationary strategies.

 ## Features